How to identify poisonous plants

 What to do if you eat a poisonous plant?

-This one is obviously much more serious as the poison will be distributed directly into your body, giving it chance to cause much more harm considerably faster.
+This one is obviously much more serious as the poison will be distributed directly into your body, giving it a chance to cause much more harm considerably faster.

 The second group is much more serious and includes symptoms such as intense pain in a specific organ or body part, and any changes to your vision.
-There are certain mushrooms which can even cause you to hallucinate, though it would be very unlucky to have consumed such a type, but generally any changes to your vision are a good indicator that you should seek medical attention.
+There are certain mushrooms that can even cause you to hallucinate, though it would be very unlucky to have consumed such a type, but generally, any changes to your vision are a good indicator that you should seek medical attention.

 If you have consumed something then you are generally in great danger if you are experiencing any of the following symptoms and should seek medical attention immediately.